 The competition is for previously unpublished work only.
 Self-published and print-on-demand books are considered published unless authors can present current, precise documentation that less than 500 copies have been sold.
 If a self-published manuscript should win a category, the cash prize offered for that category will be decreased by one third.
 Considered as published and ineligible are books, stories, essays, and poetry previously published in their entirety on the Internet.

-Entries are accepted now in nine categories (see below): Novel, Novella, book-length Narrative Non-Fiction, Novel-in-Progress, Short Story, Essay, Poetry Collection, Individual Poem, and Short Story by a High School Student.
+Entries are accepted now in nine categories: Novel, Novella, book-length Narrative Non-Fiction, Novel-in-Progress, Short Story, Essay, Poetry Collection, Individual Poem, and Short Story by a High School Student.
 Overall goals of the competition are to seek out new, talented writers and assist them in finding literary agents and, ultimately, publishers for their work.

 For All Categories:

-• A hard copy of the entry form and the appropriate fee must be submitted by ground mail to Pirate’s Alley Faulkner Society, 624 Pirate’s Alley, New Orleans, LA 70116.
+- A hard copy of the entry form and the appropriate fee must be submitted not later than May 15th by ground mail to:

-• Each entry form must be accompanied by cash, a check drawn on a U. S. bank, or a U.S. money order made out to The Pirate’s Alley Faulkner Society, Inc. For entries from abroad send cash, a cashier’s check, or American Express Traveler’s Checks signed over to The Pirate’s Alley Faulkner Society, for the appropriate administrative fee.
+- Each entry form must be accompanied by cash, a check drawn on a U. S. bank, or a U.S. money order made out to The Pirate’s Alley Faulkner Society, Inc. For entries from abroad send cash, a cashier’s check, or American Express Traveler’s Checks signed over to The Pirate’s Alley Faulkner Society, for the appropriate administrative fee.
 Please do not send us foreign money orders or checks drawn on foreign banks.
-We will accept Visa, Mastercard, or American Express credit cards with a $5 per entry processing fee.
+We are unable to accept credit cards for entry fees at this time.

 Divisions of the Competition

 Funded annually by private donors.
-Requirements: an original novel, previously unpublished.
+Requirements: an original novel or collection of short stories linked by place or characters, previously unpublished.
 The Society places a word limit of 125,000 words on books within the single entry fee of $45.
 Writers who wish to submit books of up to 125,000 to 200,000 words must pay a $100 fee.
 Novels of 200,000 words or more require a $200 fee.

 Category Two – Non-Fiction Book-Prize: $2,000.00

 The prize will be funded annually by private donors.
-Requirements: limited to 75,000 words within the limit of a $45 entry fee.
-Entries over 75,000 words require an entry fee of $75.
-Entries of more than 100,000 carry a fee of $100; more than 150,000 require a $125 fee; entries of 225,000 words or more carry a fee of $200.
+Requirements: limited to 100,000 words within the limit of a $45 entry fee.
+Entries over 100,000 words require an entry fee of $75.
+Entries of more than 150,000 words carry a fee of $100; more than 175,000 words require a $125 fee; entries of 225,000 words or more carry a fee of $200.
 Requirements: an original work of creative non-fiction, including non-fiction novels, histories, memoirs, and biographies.
+Linked essay collections may also be

 Category Three – Novella – Prize: $1,500.00